statamic/eloquent-driver/README.md

 # Statamic Eloquent Driver

-This package provides support for storing your Statamic data in a database, rather than in the filesystem.
+This package provides support for storing your Statamic data in a database rather than the filesystem.

-Currently only supports entries, with more to come.
+This driver currently supports entries but not taxonomies, navigations, globals, or form submissions.
+We'll be working on those in the future.

 ## Installation